JoeyyScott/Gamer-Supplies/README.md

     + I set ```redirect_url``` to this value and the view functioned as intended.

 **Scroll to top button**:
-+ In searching how to find out detect if a user was scrolling and returning the amount I found [this post](https://css-tricks.com/how-to-make-an-unobtrusive-scroll-to-top-button/) which utilized the following code.
++ In searching how to detect if a user was scrolling and returning the amount I found [this post](https://css-tricks.com/how-to-make-an-unobtrusive-scroll-to-top-button/) which utilized the following code:

     ```javascript
     var rootElement = document.documentElement